Plastic Injection molding process

 Injection Mold Design Engineering 2E

-Injection mold is the structure of the product.
+Injection mold is the core of injection molding process.
 It is essential to master the know how to make the injection molds.
 David O. Kazmer is the author of the book focused on the cost-effective ways how to make the injection mold.
 From the preface of the book, the author said that the mould design had been more technical trade than an engineering process.
 So, the cost is the most crucial factor here.
 Therefore, considering the price, he implanted many ways of making the mold.
-This book will be very much helpful for making the injection mold.
+This book will be very much helpful for learning plastic injection process.
 There are lots of practical information to know about the requirements and necessary steps.

 Plastic Part Design for Injection Molding 2nd Edition